jgric2/Fast-Persistent-Dictionary/README.md

 The project also provides exception handling and recovery features.
 A dispose mechanism is incorporated ensuring that all resources are released when the instance is no longer required, enhancing the project’s stability and resilience.

 Fast Persistent Dictionary is an open-source project crafted with care, providing a robust and efficient persistent dictionary in C#.
 It's an invaluable tool when building applications requiring efficient, reliable, and persistent data storage.
-You can also add your branding in a cover image.
-It makes the README unique and gets people's attention quickly.

 ## Fast Persistent Dictionary Features